 If you have a Care Plan with Bloom Online you will have access to a set of basic WordPress video tutorials via the Knowledgebase link in your website dashboard.

-I also offer WordPress website training for you or your team, so you can feel more confident managing your website content.
+WP101 offer a fantastic online course to help you learn the basics of WordPress.
+And if you need more personalised training, I offer WordPress website training for you or your team, so you can feel more confident managing your website content.

 There are a lot of moving parts that go into keeping your website online.
 While you don’t have to be intimately acquainted with them all – it is important that you know what they are should the need ever arise.